 Indians opting US for studies find it increasingly difficult to find a job and live there due to massive backlogs faced by them in the EB-2 and EB-3 categories forcing almost a decade long wait.
 This massive waiting period is after application for H-1B visas has been made, which undergoes a lottery in which if successful, they must find an employer willing to sponsor for a green card after which they will face the backlog mentioned above.
-With the EB-5, permanent residency is offered to foreign nationals on the condition that they invest a minimum of USD 500,000 in a US based business through lawful sources which manages to create ten full-time jobs.
-With immigration laws becoming much stricter since the Trump administration, EB-5 seems like the only good option left for Indian citizens right now and here are a few more reasons why:
+With the EB-5, permanent residency is offered to foreign nationals on the condition that they invest a minimum of USD 500,000 in a US-based business through lawful sources which manage to create ten full-time jobs.
+With immigration laws becoming much stricter since the Trump administration, EB-5 seems like the only good option left for Indian citizens right now, and here are a few more reasons why:

 1) Fast route to a Green Card

 Indian citizens are facing a delay in their EB-5 application process, but this remains far shorter than the wait in EB-2 or EB-3 categories.
 The EB-5 delay may be about four years, so it is vital to start considering an application to prevent any children from ageing out of a family application at 21 years of age.

 With the Trump administration curbing immigration at full force, obtaining an H-1B visa is becoming tougher than ever before with various restrictive executive orders and policy memoranda.
 Since EB-5 does not need employer sponsorship for permanent residency, it’s more attractive to employers and you can enjoy more freedom in terms of career movement.